 \section{Delay Analysis}

 Different types of delay analysis have been studied in \cite{2009sundararajanfeedback,2012SadeghiDeliverydelayanalysis,2014Sadeghidynamic} for this coding scheme in homogeneous networks.
-They considered both decoding delay and delivery delay.
-However, in such a system where the packets can be used only if they are delivered, decoding delay is less important than the delivery delay; because it is possible that a receiver decodes a packet but it must wait until it is actually delivered in order to the application layer.
-In the literature, the delivery delay has been considered as the time between when a packet enters the transmission queue and its delivery to the application at each receiver \cite{2009sundararajanfeedback}.
-Using this definition of the delivery delay in heterogeneous networks, there may be a large difference between delivery times of a packet for different receivers.
-On the other hand, weak receivers left behind from the transmission queue, still seek for older packets to complete their delivery.
-Therefore, we study the delivery delay using a new definition, which is based on the time that each receiver waits for a packet after it is first requested by that receiver.
-Using this new definition, the delivery delay of the receivers is measured independently with respect to their capability of delivering packets.
+They considered both the decoding delay and delivery delay.
+However, in such a system where the packets can be used only if they are delivered, the decoding delay is less important than the delivery delay; because it is possible that a user decodes a packet but it must wait until it is actually delivered in order to the application layer.
+In the literature, the delivery delay has been considered as the time between when a packet enters the transmission queue and its delivery to the application at each user \cite{2009sundararajanfeedback}.
+Using this definition of the delivery delay in heterogeneous networks, there may be a large difference between delivery times of a packet for different users.
+On the other hand, weak users left behind from the transmission queue, still seek older packets to complete their delivery.
+Therefore, we study the delivery delay using a new definition, which is based on the time that each user waits for a packet after it is first requested by that user.
+Using this new definition, the delivery delay of the users is measured independently of each other and with respect to their capability of delivering packets.
 We believe that this new definition is more suitable for heterogeneous networks and moreover, it leads to a closed form for the delivery delay.

-\begin{dfn} The delivery delay of a packet for receiver \um{i} is the time between the first request of that packet and its delivery.
-The probability of having $T$ time slots delay for \um{i} is shown by $P^d_i(T)$. \end{dfn}
+\begin{dfn} The delivery delay of a packet for a user \um{i} is the time between the first request of that packet and its delivery which is shown by $\theta_i$. \end{dfn}

-\begin{propos} Suppose that $d_{u_i}$ is the probability of delivery a packet by $U_i$ in each time slot.
-The probability of delivery delay for $U_i$ is given by:
+\begin{theorem} Suppose that $d_{u_i}$ is the probability of delivering a packet by $U_i$ in each time slot.
+For $U_i$, the probability that a packet has $T$ time slots delivery delay $\theta_i=T$ is given by